-- for outdoor screens the 2 to 1 rule holds but a maximum of 3000 nits is enough in most situations.
-The factor 2 can be adjusted down in situations with higher illuminance to 1,5.
-Since most outdoors situations have an illuminance of 1000 lux a minimum brightness for outdoor screens is around 2000 nits, which rules out consumer TV screens.
-When outdoor screens are used at night they should not be brighter than 100-150 nits when it is dark1.
+- The 2-to-1 rule holds for outdoor screens, but a maximum of 3000 nits is enough in most situations.
+Factor 2 can be adjusted down in cases with higher illuminance to 1,5.
+Since most outdoor conditions have an illuminance of 1000 lux a minimum brightness for outdoor screens is around 2000 nits, which rules out consumer TV screens.
+When using outdoor screens at night, they should not be brighter than 100-150 nits1.
 Keep in mind that many countries have rules and regulations concerning the brightness of outdoor signage at night.

 Does the screen technology matter?

-Digital signage screens are available in a number of technologies; LCD, OLED and LED to name a few.
-There are a number of pros and cons to each of these technologies.
-Focussing on the brightness of the screen there are a few things that you should take into consideration with regards to these technologies:
+Digital signage screens are available in several technologies; LCD, OLED and LED to name a few.
+There are some pros and cons to each of these technologies.
+Concerning screen brightness, there are a few things that you should take into consideration concerning these technologies:

-- LED screens have a higher brightness then LCD and OLED screens
+- LED screens have a higher brightness than LCD and OLED screens

-- LED screens are more expensive, require specialised installation and use more electricity than LCD and OLED
+- LED screens are more expensive, require specialized installation, and use more electricity than LCD and OLED

-Special care should be given to situations where screens are placed behind a shopping window.
-Using a bright screen will probably solve visibility issues but is more expensive to purchase and in use of electricity.
-Placing the screen close to the glass and making sure the surrounding light is adjusted can eliminate the need for high brightness screens.
-When screens need to be encased in a protective cabinet be sure to involve professionals with experience in this field.
+Placing a screen behind a shopping window takes special care.
+A bright screen will probably solve visibility issues, but it is more expensive to purchase and use electricity.
+Placing the screen close to the glass and ensuring the surrounding light is adjusted can eliminate the need for high-brightness screens.
+When screens need to be protected, involve professionals with experience in encasing screens.

 Overview of typical ambient illuminance and appropriate screen brightness

-To support your decision making we include a table of typical ambient illuminance and the recommended screen brightness for environments where digital signage is used.
-Using this table you will get a more detailed advice than using the "rule of thumb" explained above.
+To support your decision-making, we include a table of typical ambient illuminance and the recommended screen brightness for that environment.
+Using this table, you will get more detailed advice than the "rule of thumb" explained above.